matthbatt/VARIATIONAL-AUTOENCODER/README.md

 ## What is a Variational Autoencoder?

-A **VAE** is a probabilistic version of the traditional autoencoder.
+A Variational Autoencoder (VAE) is a probabilistic extension of the traditional autoencoder.
+Its architecture has the shape of an hourglass, with a narrow bottleneck called the latent space.
 Instead of mapping inputs to fixed points in latent space, it maps them to a distribution — typically a Gaussian — allowing for sampling and smooth interpolation between data points.

 The key components are: